thallys97/calorie-counter/README.md

 Ensure you have PHP and Composer installed on your system.
 PHP is required for running the server and executing the scripts, while Composer is necessary for managing the PHP dependencies.

+PHP 8.1 was used to develop this application

 ### Steps

 1. **Clone the Repository**: Clone the project repository to your local machine using `git clone <repository-url>`.